ipfs/kubo/docs/config.md

 Tells reprovider what should be announced.
 Valid strategies are:

 - `"all"` - announce all CIDs of stored blocks
+  - Order: root blocks of direct and recursive pins are announced first, then the rest of blockstore
 - `"pinned"` - only announce pinned CIDs recursively (both roots and child blocks)
+  - Order: root blocks of direct and recursive pins are announced first, then the child blocks of recursive pins
 - `"roots"` - only announce the root block of explicitly pinned CIDs
   - **⚠️  BE CAREFUL:** node with `roots` strategy will not announce child blocks.
     It makes sense only for use cases where the entire DAG is fetched in full,